Welcome to the website of David Vigoda, novelist and publisher, and Collioure Books, a micro-publisher.

 The stories I try to tell are not just those I am able to imagine, but those I believe should be told because they are (hopefully) not just beautiful and extraordinary and moving but important.
 They seek to remind us how we have arrived at our present place, our place in ourselves and in the world.

 Years ago I heard the novelist Salman Rushdie (rhetorically) ask an audience, “Why don’t Americans write about the one thing everyone else in the world wants to know: What is America’s place in the world?”
 This question has haunted my writing, not just since then, but from my beginnings as a writer still in college some fifty years ago.

 A review of my novel, Who Gathers the Breeze, ends: “...A solid literary achievement filled with philosophical, ethical, moral, and spiritual introspection.”
 (Diane Donovan, Senior Reviewer, Midwest Book Review) Reviews of my other books have noted the same.
 This (emphatically) does not mean that my novels don’t address the requirements of all good novels with exciting characters and plot; what it does mean is that those who enjoy my fiction like the fact that it is about more than its story.

 Friend me on Facebook.

-I post weekly at most and only items I think will be of interest to my readers, usually with great photos.
+I generally post weekly at the time of new publications, and only items I think will be of interest to my readers.

 Click the logo to go to my page: